Incredible Nicaragua Real Estate and Property

 This process is exactly what is underway right now in Nicaragua, and as the nation develops, you can find excellent Nicaraguan real estate for sale.
 But you need to be aware that the window of opportunity is small and you must act soon in order to ensure you will find the best real estate opportunities available.

-Nicaragua’s Pacific coast–referred to as the “Nicaraguan Riviera”–is the predominant investor focal area in the current property market.
-Today, most of the beachfront real estate activity on the Pacific coast is centered on three primary pockets that are home to some of the most spectacular beaches in Latin America: the area of San Juan del Sur, the Rivas/Tola area, and the coast near Managua.
-A fourth real estate pocket currently developing is the coastal areas within 30 minutes of the northern colonial city of Leon.
+Nicaragua’s Pacific coast comprises miles of beach living in the current property market.
+Today, most of the beachfront real estate activity on the Pacific coast is centered on three primary pockets that are home to some of the most spectacular beaches in Latin America: the “Emerald Coast,” the area that includes Tola, Popoyo, Gigante, Colorado and beaches up to Jiquiliste; San Juan del Sur, a small tourist city that boasts super surf, great international restaurants and lots of fun; and the coastal areas within 30 minutes of the northern colonial city of Leon, Poneloya and Las Peñitas.

-(a) Purchase a colonial home in need of renovation and/or restoration for the purpose of a second home, bar/restaurant, small boutique hotel, or condominium conversion project.
+Purchase a colonial home in need of renovation and/or restoration for the purpose of a second home, bar, restaurant, small boutique hotel, or condominium conversion project.

-(b) Scout for shell properties (in complete need of renovation), which are available in Granada for $20,000 to $40,000 if you pound the streets looking for unlisted properties (there are several available now) for about 2,000 to 3,000 square feet.
-Other colonial homes in better condition, but still in need of restoration, start at $180,000 for approximately 10,000-plus square feet.
+Scout for shell properties (in complete need of renovation), which are available in Granada for $50,000 to $100,000 if you pound the streets looking for unlisted properties for about 2,000 to 4,000 square feet.
+Some will even have pools.
+Other colonial homes in better condition, but still in need of restoration, start at $180,000 for approximately 5,000-plus square feet.

 Nicaragua Real Estate Purchase Process